-Exposure to folic acid in the womb may play a role in kids later developing food allergies, according to research presented at the AAAAI/WAO joint congress in Orlando in March.
+Exposure to folic acid in the womb may play a role in kids later developing food allergies, according to a study.

 They found that having a higher amount of total folate in the blood was protective against food allergies – to a point.
 Having a very high amount of folate was not associated with a decreased risk of food allergies.